shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 Whenever a Conjured Creature makes an attack on a creature, that creature has disadvantage on any attack roll not made against a Conjured Creature that attacked it, and the Conjured Creature has advantage on any attack of opportunity attacks it makes on the target creature until its next turn.

+### Creature Cast

+At level 3, you can cast spells through your Conjured Creatures.
+You gain the following Bond Affinity option:

+-   Creature Cast: 5 Spell Points.
+Cast this spell from one of your Conjured Creatures.
+If this spell is the same spell as the Conjured Creature’s spell, reduce its Spell Point cost by 20.

 ### Medical Assistance

 At level 5, you can intervene in the fight.
-As a reaction, you may spend any amount of spell points, to heal a Conjured Creature for Xd4, where X is the number of spell points spent.
+As a reaction, you may spend any amount of Spell Points, to heal a Conjured Creature for Xd4, where X is the number of Spell Points spent.

 ### Leveling Up